-This activity centre plan applies to the Kalamunda activity centre as the land identified Figure 1 - Kalalmunda Activity Centre Plan area as defined by the black dotted boundary.
+This precinct structure plan applies to the Kalamunda activity centre as the land identified Figure 1 - Kalamunda Activity Centre Precinct Structure Plan area as defined by the black dotted boundary.

-Figure 1 - Kalamunda Activity Centre Plan area
+Figure 1 - Kalamunda Activity Centre Precinct Structure Plan area.

-1.2.
-OPERATION
+1.2 Operation

-This activity centre plan comes into effect on the day it is approved by the WA Planning Commission (WAPC), the date of which is outlined on the endorsement page.
-As per the deemed provisions from the date of endorsement this activity centre plan is to have effect for a period of 10 years, unless otherwise determined by the WAPC.
+This precinct structure plan comes into effect on the day it is approved by the WA Planning Commission (WAPC), the date of which is outlined on the endorsement page.
+As per the deemed provisions from the date of endorsement this precinct structure plan is to have effect for a period of 10 years, unless otherwise determined by the WAPC.

-Unless otherwise specified, the words and expressions used in this activity centre plan shall have the respective meanings given to them in City of Kalamunda Local Planning Scheme No.3 (LPS 3).
+Unless otherwise specified, the words and expressions used in this precinct structure plan shall have the respective meanings given to them in City of Kalamunda Local Planning Scheme No.3 (LPS 3).

-Nothing in this activity centre plan is to be interpreted as limiting clause 5.5 of LPS 3 which allows for variations to site and development standards and requirements.
-Nothing in this activity centre plan is to be interpreted as limiting clause 43 of the deemed provisions that outlines that a decision-maker for an application for development approval or subdivision approval in an area that is covered by an activity centre plan is to have due regard to, but is not bound by, the activity centre plan when deciding the application.
+Nothing in this precinct structure plan is to be interpreted as limiting clause 5.5 of LPS 3 which allows for variations to site and development standards and requirements.
+Nothing in this precinct structure plan is to be interpreted as limiting clause 27 of the deemed provisions that outlines that a decision-maker for an application for development approval or subdivision approval in an area that is covered by a precinct structure plan is to have due regard to, but is not bound by, the precinct structure plan when deciding the application.

-1.3.
-STAGING
+1.3 Staging

-Further development in the activity centre plan area can be progressed in the near term, as services are already available, and the road network within and surrounding the activity centre are pre-existing.
+Further development in the precinct structure plan area can be progressed in the near term, as services are already available, and the road network within and surrounding the activity centre are pre-existing.